jtsage/theater-time-osc/README.md

 # theater-time-osc

 OSC Version of a simple Theater Timer

+TODO: docs and tests